aejsong/brain_tumor_nn/README.md

 The best library used for skull stripping at this moment is ROBEX.
 However ROBEX is currently only used in R. It is recommended to try this project again in R.

+Another recommendation is to try registration as a part of the preprocessing steps.
+This aligns objects across images and allows for direct comparisons.

+U-Net convolutional network architecture is currently known as the best performing method for segmenting biomedical images.
+Doing more research on this and implementing it would prove to be useful.